OREL-group/Project-Management-SP-24/Final Papers/Tom Jiang.md

 The project will be managed with Agile methodology and team will track their issues and work using Jira.
 Sprint duration will be every 2 weeks.

 - **Communication & Meeting Platform**: Discord & Zoom<br />
 Everyday communication and updates within the team will be initiated via team’s project discord channel.
-A new channel will be build & managed for managing game community after the game’s beta release on steam. <br />
+A new channel will be build & managed for managing game community after the game’s beta release on steam, community events like modding competitions will be hosted periodically. <br />
 Team meetings and official communications will happen via scheduled Zoom sessions.

 ### Project Team structure